kyung-lee-official/nestjs-control-panel/README.md

 ## Todo

--   Finish up limitations for unverified users
+-   Finish up limitations for unverified members
--   Finish up freeze user logic
+-   Finish up freeze member logic
 -   Check new email logic and sign up logic, if the new email is already taken, return 400 bad request